 The Stanford-developed encryption software must be freely downloadable by all interested members of the scientific community at no charge and without Stanford's knowledge by whom or from where the data is being downloaded.
 This means no login requirement or other password or other authentication procedures.
-The government could view a login or other authentication requirement as an access control, and such a requirement could destroy the university's ability to characterize the generated software as unrestricted fundamental research excluded from export controls.
+The government could view a login or other authentication requirement as an access control, and such a requirement could negate the university's ability to characterize the generated software as unrestricted fundamental research excluded from export controls.

 Unlike the Export Administration Regulations (EAR) that address "dual-use" software and technology, discussed below, the munitions-specific ITAR does not require government notification before making the software publicly available.

 The sharing, shipping, transmission, or transfer of almost all dual-use encryption software in either source code or object code is subject to the Export Administration Regulations.
 Even most of today's publicly available dual-use encryption software, which uses "strong" encryption, is captured by the EAR and requires the availability of a License Exception to exit the US.
 A License Exception under the EAR is an authorization based on a set of criteria, which when met allows the exporter to circumvent what would otherwise have been a requirement to obtain an export license.